KacperJanowski98/pllum-function-calling/README.md

 ## The Dark Side of Function Calling

 By design, the PLLuM model is a secure model.
-By adding function calling, we create a security hole for an attack called “jailbreak function” that exploits inconsistencies in matching algorithms, user coercion, and the lack of rigorous security filters.
+By adding function calling, we create a security hole for an attack called "jailbreak function" that exploits inconsistencies in matching algorithms, user coercion, and the lack of rigorous security filters.
 Experiments on state-of-the-art LLMs have shown an alarmingly high effectiveness of this technique.

 ### **Defense strategies for such attacks (to be tested and implemented)**